-We present Human Preference Dataset v2 (HPD v2), a large-scale, cleanly-annotated dataset of human preferences for images generated from text prompts.
-Our dataset comprises groups of images generated by different models using the same prompt, with human annotators ranking the images in each group based on their preference.
-Each annotated group of images are generated from the same text prompt and the images are ranked by human annotators, resulting in pairwise binary choices in each group.
+Human Preference Dataset v2 (HPD v2) is a large-scale, cleanly-annotated dataset of human preferences for images generated from text prompts.
 In total, the dataset contains 798k pairs of binary preference choices for 434k images.
 Each pair contains two images generated by different models using the same prompt, and is annotated with a binary choice made by one annotator.
 The collection pipeline of HPD v2 includes prompt collection (Sec.\ref{sec:prompt_collection}), image collection (Sec.\ref{sec:image_collection}), and preference annotation (Sec.\ref{sec:preference_annotation}).
 Detailed statistics about the dataset are presented in Sec.\ref{sec:statistics}.
 A head-to-head comparison with previous datasets is made in Sec.~\ref{sec:dataset_comparison}.